 So, the 1-question guide for coming up with your next product or service: what would feel easy as breathing to bring into the world?

-Personally, Steer Your Ship makes use of all my easy-as-breathing talents — teaching, writing, coaching, and bringing clarity to the table for other peeps — in one big awesome 6-month extravaganza.
-Check it out, as it only comes around once a year.
+Personally, KK on Tap makes use of all my easy-as-breathing talents — teaching, writing, coaching, and bringing clarity to the table for other peeps — in one big awesome year-long extravaganza.
+Check it out.

 Shown: photo from Steer Your Ship San Diego, which featured swimming with otters.
 SWIMMING.
 With OTTERS.